tsunami416604/azure-docs.hu-hu/articles/governance/policy/tutorials/create-custom-policy-definition.md

 There are many ways to determine the properties for an Azure resource.
 We'll look at each for this tutorial:

+- Azure Policy extension for VS Code
 - Erőforrás-kezelői sablonok
   - Export existing resource
   - Creation experience
   - Quickstart templates (GitHub)
   - Template reference docs
 - Azure Resource Manager

+### <a name="view-resources-in-vs-code-extension"></a>View resources in VS Code extension

+The [VS Code extension](../how-to/extension-for-vscode.md#search-for-and-view-resources) can be used to browse resources in your environment and see the Resource Manager properties on each resource.

 ### <a name="resource-manager-templates"></a>Erőforrás-kezelői sablonok